Information for lung transplant patients

 Where do lung transplants happen?

-There are five lung transplant centers in Canada.
-The centers are located in Vancouver, Edmonton, Winnipeg, Toronto and Montreal.
+There are four lung transplant centers in Canada that perform lung transplants.
+The centers are located in Vancouver, Edmonton, Toronto and Montreal.
 Individuals from Nova Scotia who require lung transplant surgery must relocate to Toronto for the procedure.
 To be approved for out of province travel the patient must have a signed physicians recommendation.
 For more information on Out of Province procedures, air travel and transplant information please see the documents below.
 Should you have any questions please call our toll-free number 1-888-566-5864 for more information.

 Out-of-province Expense claim forms & FAQ